 Whatever you choose should be without sticks or chunks and definitely do not use soil from your yard.

-When you grow for vegetables in co, your plants will need plenty of soil to develop a solid root structure to feed and support them when they’re heavy with fruit.
+When you grow vegetables in containers, your plants will need plenty of soil to develop a solid root structure to feed and support them when they’re heavy with fruit.
 It’s much more important to choose an appropriate container and soil.

 Vegetable plants require a lot of nutrients.
-When you’re growing vegetables in planters, you will get the best results if you apply a liquid fertilizer every 2-4 weeks.
+And especially in container vegetable gardening, you will get the best results if you apply a liquid fertilizer every 2-4 weeks.

 When you grow vegetables in containers, you don’t need heavy duty tools.
 So choose a trowel that fits comfortably in your hand is a comfortable weight for you.
 Here’s some more information about choosing a good garden tool.

 Even for your first garden, you will probably want some hand pruners.
 You will be using these to trim off dead or dying leaves, light pruning, and maybe picking produce.

 I really like to feel what I’m doing with my hands.
-When I do wear gloves, I need them to be comfortable, easy to work in, and provide some barrier to thorns and moisture.
+But when I do wear gloves, I need them to be comfortable, easy to work in, and provide some barrier to thorns and moisture.

-With a container garden, you’ll need a way to gently and easily water your plants.
+With a container vegetable garden, you’ll need a way to gently and easily water your plants.
 So make sure you have a plan for watering your plants ahead of time.